VikParuchuri/marker/data/examples/markdown/switch_transformers/switch_trans.md

 Switch Transformer is also an effective architecture at small scales as well as in regimes with thousands of cores and trillions of parameters.
 Many of our prior experiments were

 ![](_page_29_Figure_1.png)

-Figure 11: Diagram of the No-Token-Left-Behind Routing.
+- Figure 11: Diagram of the No-Token-Left-Behind Routing.
 Stage 1 is equivalent to Switch routing where tokens are routed to the expert with the highest probability from the router.
 In Stage 2 we look at all tokens that have overflowed and route them to the expert with which has the second highest probability.
 Tokens can still be overflowed if their second highest expert has too many tokens, but this allows most of the tokens to be routed.
 This process can be iterated to guarantee virtually no tokens are dropped at all.
+Probabilities

 | Model | Quality (Neg.
 Log Perp.) (↑) |
 | --- | --- |